 There have been legal movements by the local council to have it removed, though as yet no action has been taken.
 It does seem though now the years are starting to pass that it may become a permanent feature of Achill Island's Landscape.

 Achill Island has many other boasts including Europe's highest sea cliffs.
-It is a rugged island of hills & bogs, giant views & small villages.
-A perfect place for those wanting to experience the big scenery & ruggedness of the islands of Ireland's Atlantic coast.
+It is a rugged island of hills and bogs, giant views and small villages.
+A perfect place for those wanting to experience the big scenery and ruggedness of the islands of Ireland's Atlantic coast.

 Great Western Greenway Details

 If you don't have a guide, be sure to check the wind forecast.
 The cycle path runs East (Westport) to West (Achill Island).
-Ireland's prevailing winds are westerly, so in that case, the bike hire people can give you & your bike a lift to Achill Island & you cycle one way with a tailwind the whole time!
+Ireland's prevailing winds are westerly, so in that case, the bike hire people can give you and your bike a lift to Achill Island and you cycle one way with a tailwind the whole time!

 The first village you'll pass on leaving Achill Island is Mulranny.
 A small village with stunning views across clew bay, there's a good café there too for a quick refuel.
 Look out for the Mulranny Goats too, wild goats that inhabit this area and are often seen on this stretch of the greenway.